michaelsnook/docs/_articles/battery.md

 sudo powertop --auto-tune
 ```

-Please test the settings and make sure they doesn't introduce any instability or oddities.
+Please test the settings and make sure they don't introduce any instability or oddities.
 The above command will only last until reboot.
 To make the new settings persist after reboot, please edit the /etc/rc.local file with this command:

 ```
 gksu gedit /etc/rc.local